Skip to content

 At its May 2025 meeting, the IASB discussed a summary of the feedback from comment letters and from outreach activities on its Exposure Draft.
 The IASB was not asked to make any decisions.

-The IASB met on 23 September 2025 to start redeliberating the proposals in the Exposure Draft Equity Method of Accounting—IAS 28 Investments in Associates and Joint Ventures (revised 202x).
+The IASB met on 29 October 2025 to continue redeliberating the proposals in the Exposure Draft Equity Method of Accounting—IAS 28 Investments in Associates and Joint Ventures (revised 202x).

 All 12 IASB members agreed with this decision.